 - Project sustainability.

-We recommend that organizations be concise with their responses since there is a limited number of characters to answer each question.
-Overall, applicants should not spend more than one-to-two hours completing their application.
+We recommend that organizations be concise with their responses since there is a character limit to answer each question.
+Overall, applicants should not spend more than two hours completing their application.

-Before completing your application, make sure to have at hand a copy of your organization’s IRS Exemption Determination Letter or that of your fiscal sponsor.
+Before completing your application, make sure to have a copy of your organization’s IRS Exemption Determination Letter or that of your fiscal sponsor.
 We have also included the application questions in the last section of this document.

 A Climate Reality review committee will evaluate grant project proposals in accordance with the following criteria:

-- Project sets a clear vision for success with defined outcomes that demonstrate its potential to engage, empower, and benefit positively a local community.
+- Project sets a clear vision for success with defined outcomes that demonstrate its potential to engage, empower, and benefit a local community.
+(15%)

 Selected organizations will be asked to:

-- Provide proof of the organization’s registration in their state to do business.
+- Provide proof of the organization’s registration in its state to do business.

 - Sign a grant agreement.